 Fan control options include a pull cord control on the bottom of the fan or a wall switch that usually replaces the light switch.

-	Remote control This not only provides a good level of control, it also allows easier fan installation in situations that make it difficult to rewire to a light switch.
+Remote control provides a good level of control, and also allows easier fan installation in situations that make it difficult to rewire to a light switch.

 Settings All the fans in our test had three operating speeds.
 Some are regulated with a pull cord that dangles from the fan itself.
 However, this proved to be the least user-friendly option.
 The remote-controlled fans are the easiest to use.
 Wall switches are also easy to use, but they require professional installation.

 Integrated light This can be a useful feature: if you rely on an existing light fitting mounted above the fan, you could end up with a strobe lighting effect.